 Since 2009, the ASPIRE League has collaborated with the Europe-based IDEA League to include each other’s students in their respective student events.

 NTU has organised the ASPIRE Forum twice, during its year of Chairmanship in 2017 and 2018.
-It is a 5-day event held annually which comprises of the ASPIRE Student Workshop,
+It is a 5-day event held annually which comprises of the ASPIRE Graduate Student Workshop,

 the ASPIRE Symposium, and the Vice President and Senior Staff Meeting.